Matt Borges: Ohio nuclear bribery scandal

-On July 21, 2020, Borges, along with Speaker of the Ohio House of Representatives, Larry Householder, and three others were arrested by Federal authorities.
-They were accused of accepting $60 million in bribes from FirstEnergy in exchange for $1.3 billion worth of benefits in the form of Ohio House Bill 6, which increased electricity rates and provided that money as a $150 million per year bailout for two nuclear plants (Davis–Besse and Perry) owned by FirstEnergy.
-Borges was found guilty of racketeering.
+In July 2020, Borges, along with Speaker of the Ohio House of Representatives Larry Householder, and three others were arrested by Federal authorities in the largest corruption scandal in Ohio's history.
+They were accused of accepting $60 million in bribes from FirstEnergy in exchange for $1.3 billion of benefits to FirstEnergy.
+The benefits came through Ohio House Bill 6, which increased electricity rates and provided the $1.3 billion as a bailout of $150 million per year for two nuclear plants owned by FirstEnergy—Davis–Besse and Perry.